MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/customer-summary-step1-create-hosted-control.md

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This topic demonstrates how to create customer summary hosted control in Unified Service Desk for Dynamics 365 for Customer Engagement instance.
+This topic demonstrates how to create a customer summary hosted control in Unified Service Desk for a Dynamics 365 for Customer Engagement instance.

 ## Prerequisites